-- C. Unless as exempted below, iln any zoning district, more than one principal structure per lot or parcel of land may be allowed as follows: under conditional use procedures meeting the following criteria: - By right if Tthe uses are permitted by right or as a conditional use in the district in which the lot or parcel of land is located; or- - 2.
-As a conditional use if one or more of the uses are allowed as conditional or special use in the district; and - The lot or parcel of land does not qualify as is not part of a residential, commercial, or industrial PUD. - In zoning districts which permit multiple family residential uses, no conditional use permit shall be required to allow more than one multiple family residential building on a single lot. - 4.
-Prior to the issuing the building permit, the Zoning Administrator may require a land use restriction agreement to be signed and recorded by the owner.
+- C. Unless as exempted below, in any zoning district, more than one principal structure per lot or parcel of land may be allowed under conditional use procedures meeting the following criteria: - 1.
+The uses are permitted by right or as a conditional use in the district in which the lot or parcel of land is located. - 2.
+The lot or parcel of land does not qualify as a residential, commercial, or industrial PUD. - 3.
+In zoning districts which permit multiple family residential uses, no conditional use permit shall be required to allow more than one multiple family residential building on a single lot.